 A word of advice: Don’t tell a jazz musician you have to be illogical to enjoy the form.

-“Traveler,” Dennis W. Green’s first novel, is a sci-fi thriller in the tradition of Daniel Suarez and Dean Koontz.
-It has dozens of 4 and 5 star reviews on Amazon, and scored in the Top Ten in the Ben Franklin Independent Publishing awards.
+Dennis W. Green is the author of the sci-fi thriller series, “Traveler,” a mind-bending parallel-universe adventure in the tradition of Daniel Suarez and Dean Koontz.
+The three books in the series, “Traveler,” “Prisoner,” and “Traitor” have dozens of 4 and 5 star Amazon reviews, and scored in the Top Ten of the Ben Franklin Independent Publishing Awards.

 By day, he is the general manager of Iowa’s only jazz radio station, KCCK-FM.
 And if It’s 5:30 am, you can probably find him in the pool, working out with the Milky Way Masters swim club.